-Acne, in a sense is genetic.
+Acne, in a sense, is genetic.
 Yes, there are things that contribute to acne but it’s truly the type of skin you have structurally that depends on the type of acne you will have.
-Acne is caused from common bacteria, Proprionibacterium acnes (P.acnes) that thrives on oily skin.
-It’s important to wash your face twice daily to eliminate buildup of bacteria, sebum (oil) and dead skin cells.
+Acne is caused by a common bacteria, Proprionibacterium acnes (P.acnes) that thrives on oily skin.
+It’s important to wash your face twice daily to eliminate the buildup of bacteria, sebum (oil), and dead skin cells.
 It’s best to use warm water with a soft cloth in circular motions and avoid scrubbing aggressively.

-Psoriasis is a chronic autoimmune disease that mainly affects the skin.
-It is non-contagious.
-A reddish, scaly rash is commonly found over the surfaces of the scalp, around or in the ears, the elbows, knees, navel, genitals and buttocks.
+Psoriasis is a non-contagious, chronic autoimmune disease that mainly affects the skin but can also affect nails and joints.
+A reddish, scaly rash is commonly found over the surfaces of the scalp, around or in the ears, the elbows, knees, navel, genitals, and buttocks.
 Experts are not sure what causes psoriasis.
 Most believe there is a genetic component that can be triggered by a prolonged injury to the skin.
 Psoriasis is a chronic condition.
 Some people have periods with no symptoms, while others live with signs and symptoms all the time.
-For some people psoriasis can be seriously disabling.
-Although there is no current cure for psoriasis, there are treatments that can help with the symptoms.
+For some people, psoriasis can be seriously disabling.
+Even though there is no cure for psoriasis, there are numerous advancements in treatment.

 A rash indicates an abnormal change in skin color or texture.
 Rashes are usually caused by skin inflammation, which can have many causes.
-There are many types of rashes, including eczema, granuloma annulare, lichen planus, and pityriasis rosea.
+Depending on your type of rash, a biopsy might be required.

 Preventative Skin Care